Best MagSafe Charger for iPhone 17 (2026): 3 Top Picks

 #Best MagSafe Charger Overall: Apple MagSafe Charger (1 m)

-Apple’s own MagSafe puck is the only pad we tested that ships with a full Apple warranty, a verified 15W rating, and a 1 m attached USB-C cable that fits modern AppleCare repair paths.
+Apple’s own MagSafe puck is the only pad here that ships with a full Apple warranty, a verified 15W rating, and a 1 m attached USB-C cable that fits modern AppleCare repair paths.
 For most iPhone 17 owners (especially anyone with AppleCare+ on the phone), this first-party puck is the lowest-risk pick.

 - First-party — Apple warranty, no "compatible" guesswork